Ratified by Extraordinary General Meeting January 15, 2023

 - The Board shall cause proper accounts to be kept, showing: all money received and expended by the Alliance; all sales and purchases of goods and services by the Alliance; and the assets and liabilities of the Alliance.
 The accounts shall be such as are necessary to give a true and fair view of the state of the Alliance’s affairs and to explain its transactions.

 - The Alliance’s financial year shall end on 31 December.

-- Each Director of the Alliance shall be indemnified by the Alliance against any claim against them, provided that the act committed or omission made by such Directors that led to such claim arose out of the Director’s lawful discharge of their duties for and on behalf of the Alliance.
+- Each Board Director of the Alliance shall be indemnified by the Alliance against any claim against them, provided that the act committed or omission made that led to such claim, arose out of the Director’s lawful discharge of their duties for and on behalf of the Alliance.

-- The Alliance will pay the costs and expenses incurred by the Director or for which that Director is liable for (as reasonably evidenced by such Director) that arise from a claim as set out in clause 97.
+- The Alliance will pay the costs and expenses incurred by the Director or for which that Director is liable (as reasonably evidenced by such Director) that arise from a claim as set out in clause 71.